wcventure/PERIOD/AdvanceUsage.md

 This program creates two threads.
 Each thread will write the shared variable `g`.
 In the beginning, both threads try to allocate a section of memory and write the address that points to allocated memory to variable g.
 Then if `g != NULL`, the memory pointed by g will be released.
 Finally, set `g = NULL`.

 Obviously, this program has a double-free and memory leak bug on the shared variable g.
 If the `g = (char*)malloc(10)`; in one thread execute following close at the `g = (char*)malloc(10)`; in another thread, a memory leak on g would happen.
-A double-free can occur if g in both threads become alias, and the `free(g)`; statement in one thread executes following close at the `free(g)`; in another thread, a double-free would happen.
+A double-free can occur if g in both threads become aliases, and the `free(g)`; statement in one thread executes following close at the `free(g)`; in another thread, a double-free would happen.
 We want to see whether PERIOD can quickly find these two bugs and expose the buggy interleaving.

 For using PERIOD, you need to perform the following step:
-1. Compile the program on LLVM platform and get its bitcode.
+1. Compile the program on the LLVM platform and get its bitcode.
 2. Perform our static analysis scripts to analyze key points for further scheduling.
 3. Import the information of key points to the environment variable  Con_PATH and perform instrumentation on the .bc file.
 4. Expose the bug through PERIOD's systematic testing.
 5. Reproduce the buggy interleavings if found the bugs.

-**Compile the program on LLVM platform and get its bitcode, according to the following rules.**
+**Compile the program on the LLVM platform and get its bitcode, according to the following rules.**

 - Preferably use static linking
 - Preferably use -g when compiling